vhoudebine/azure-ai-wise-accelerator/README.md

 # azure-ai-wise-accelerator

-Accelerator for AI-based role play simulations on Azure
+AI and simulation based solution for enablement in the Financial Services Industry on Azure

 ## WISE